Taken for granted

 They got up, drove him out of the town, and took him to the brow of the hill on which the town was built, in order to throw him off the cliff.

 ).
 What would we have done to decorate necks and churches if He had died a different way?
-You can't wear a cliff or a wall around your neck.
+You can't wear a cliff or a wall around your neck, but I guess you could wear a trinket that looks like a cliff or wall.
+But, why would you?

-It seems that starting about 100 years after Jesus' death (or even sooner), Christians, especially even modern Christians, were then, and still are today, too anxious to come up with a different way to worship Him than He Himself taught.
-They have their own symbols and days, and ignore the original commands given to keep them from doing exactly this (Deut 12:4, 30-31
+It seems that starting about 100 years after Jesus' death (or even sooner), Christians, were then, and still are today, too anxious to come up with a different way to worship Him than He Himself taught.
+They have their own symbols and days, and ignore the original commands given to keep them from doing exactly this (Deuteronomy 12:4, 30-31

 , Jeremiah 10:2-4